Genii-Locorum/rol/README.md

 Rivers of London including all distinctive characters and locations © Ben Aaronovitch.

-All the names that are copyrighted are used under the Chaosium Fan License.

 Foundry VTT support is covered by Limited License Agreement for Module Development.

 This implementation requires you to install (separately) socketlib by Manuel Vögele which is licensed under MIT.